 A budget is made to get an estimate of income and expenditure.
 It is different from an account which is a recording of a financial transaction.
-Budget is an extremely vital part of the economy of any nation since it helps in planning and controlling its financial affairs.
+The budget is an extremely vital part of the economy of any nation since it helps in planning and controlling its financial affairs.
 The need for a government budget arises from the fact that income and expenditure do not happen at the same time.
 A revenue receipt and expenditure flow do not coincide in time.

 Introduction of Government Budget and the Economy